MXR Micro Amp – Powerful Transparent Boost

 Phase 90 (1974)

-The original MXR release—and still one of the most popular phasers of all time.
+The original MXR release is still one of the most popular phasers of all time.
 With its signature swoosh and single-knob simplicity, the Phase 90 helped define the sound of Eddie Van Halen and countless others.

 Dyna Comp (1976)